The Keele Song Book

-John Thomas says: "John Gregory was most certainly the leading light on the musical aspects of the songs and he contributed greatly to the lyrics of many of the songs.
-I fear that the memories of some of my contemporaries over-inflated my inpiut.
-I did put in my twopenny-worth to some of the songs but other students including Arthur Richardson, Keith "Sweeney" Tood and John Gregory contributed much more".
+"John Gregory was most certainly the leading light on the musical aspects of the songs and he contributed greatly to the lyrics of many of the songs.
+I fear that the memories of some of my contemporaries over-inflated my input.
+I did put in my twopenny-worth to some of the songs but other students including Arthur Richardson, Keith "Sweeney" Todd and John Gregory contributed much more."

-"John Gregory was one of the originators of the first Keele song book.
+"John Gregory was one of the originators of the first Keele Song Book.
 His ability at the piano meant that he was constantly in demand at the Sneyd leading raucous renderings of an increasing number of fine ditties, many of which he wrote or co-wrote.
 Never complaining, he would play for hours as long as there was someone there to sing.
 He provided the sound of the pioneer years."
-Keith Clement

-"John Gregory was indeed a shining light among the Keele pioneers, contributing to a wide range of events with a gravitas and maturity that made me, and perhaps other sixth-form pluses, wonder at his ability.
-He and John Thomas (Tommo) were a showcase couple in Horwood Hall always ready to cheer up their colleagues especially in those first and second dour winters as the highest (pending) university in the British Isles (620 feet a.s.l.) settled down in the marl.
-Edward Derbyshire
+"John Gregory was indeed a shining light among the Keele pioneers, contributing to a wide range of events with gravitas and maturity that made me, and perhaps other sixth-form pluses, wonder at his ability.
+He and John Thomas (Tommo) were a showcase couple in Horwood Hall always ready to cheer up their colleagues especially in those first and second dour winters as the highest (pending) university in the British Isles (620 feet a.s.l.) settled down in the marl."

 Who was the Fizzy Dizzy Blonde?